srackham/drake/README.md

 immediately and the action function will exit before the shell command has even started.

-Of course you are free to run code asynchronously if that makes sense.
+Of course you are free to eschew `await` and use the promises returned by asynchronous functions in any way that makes sense.

 ## drake CLI